All Episodes

 We've got four dead Americans in Benghazi, and we have an absolute voter suppression scandal at the IRS.

-And there's no doubt in my mind, the ruling class of Washington would like to make it look like they're really looking into it, but at the end of the day, nothing ends up being done about it.
+And there's no doubt in my mind the ruling class at Washington would like to make it look like they're really looking into it, but at the end of the day, nothing ends up being done about it.

-This IRS scan, I'm gonna tell you the IRS scandal, Benghazi, and amnesty, all these things happening at what could combined with Obamacare.
+This IRS scandal, I'm going to tell you, the IRS scandal, Benghazi, and amnesty, all these things happening combined with Obamacare, all of this is going to cause an implosion.

 None of this can actually work.